lucaswerkmeister/ACDC/README.md

 and tag the current commit as <code>r<var>revid</var></code>, then push `master` and that tag to `origin`.

+When introducing new dependencies in `package.json`, add them to `dependencies` if they’re necessary to build the gadget (`make all`), or to `devDependencies` if they’re only necessary to test it (`make check`).
+In other words, `rm -rf node_modules/ && npm install --prod && make all` should always succeed.

 ## License

 As this script is published on Wikimedia Commons,